linuslundahl/good-old-gallery/README.md

 The theme structure is:

-	../gog-themes/theme-name/theme-name.css (required)
+	../gog-themes/theme-name/theme-name/*.* (any image resources used in theme-name.css) ../gog-themes/theme-name/theme-name.css (required)
 	../gog-themes/theme-name/theme-name.png

+When using an image in your css you should use `url(theme-name/image-name.png)` without quotes.
+This is to allow the cached css file to add absolute paths to your images.

 See themes located in `good-old-gallery/themes` for reference on how the theme info in the css file should be formatted.